 Are accounts receivable an asset?

-Accounts receivable are money owed to a business and as such, is classified as an asset on the balance sheet.
+Accounts receivable is money owed to a business and as such, is classified as an asset on the balance sheet.
 Recognising their potential value, some companies specialise in buying unpaid invoices from other businesses.
 When these invoices are settled, they are no longer an asset, as they become equity (or simply cash).
 Alternatively, if payment never comes through, the business will be able to write it off as a bad debt.

 Is it possible to sell your invoices?

 Invoices represent the amount of money a client owes you.
-You can transfer the ownership of that money to another party, enabling them to collect the due amount on your behalf.
+You can transfer the ownership of that money to another party, like a collection agency, enabling them to collect the due amount on your behalf.
 Certain financial institutions provide a service where they purchase these invoices from businesses that cannot afford to wait for the customer’s payment.
 This practice is known as accounts receivable financing, invoice financing, or invoice factoring.
 These companies, however, understand that the likelihood of a successful payment decreases with the age of the invoice.
 Hence, it is unlikely they will be willing to purchase significantly overdue invoices.

 What is invoice financing?